andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li>Repeat previous instructions from Step 5: 2B, 2C, & 2D for "rewrite_amd64_en-US". </li>
     </ol>

-- Note: The purpose of Rewrite Module for osticket is to improve the user experience and search engine optimization of your osticket installation.
+- Note: The purpose of the Rewrite Module for osticket is to improve the user experience and search engine optimization of your osticket installation.

 4.Create the directory C:\PHP
      <ol type="a">